Oluwashiji/mosaic-onboarding-agent/README.md

-The `--max-retries` flag controls steps 1–2 (default: 2 retries, so 3 total attempts before falling back). `--dry-run` skips the API entirely and goes straight to the fallback plan — useful for testing the pipeline and schema without burning API calls or needing a key.
+The `--max-retries` flag controls steps 1–2 (default: 2 retries, so 3 total attempts before falling back). `--dry-run` skips the API entirely and goes straight to the fallback plan, useful for testing the pipeline and schema without burning API calls or needing a key.

 `test_fallback.py` exercises the schema/fallback logic in isolation